Dental Implants — North Grafton, MA

 Missing Multiple Teeth

-One to two implants can be used to anchor a bridge or partial denture to the jawbone, replacing several teeth at once while also giving these prosthetics a stability their removable counterparts simply can’t match.
+One to two implants can be used to anchor a bridge or partial denture to the jawbone, replacing several teeth at once while also giving these prosthetics stability their removable counterparts simply can’t match.

 Missing All Teeth